Dentists Who Invest

 Dr James:

-Fans of the Dennis who Invest podcast.
-If you feel like there was one particular episode in the back catalog in the anthology of Dennis who Invest podcast episodes that really, really really was massively valuable to you, feel free to share that with a fellow dental colleague who’s in a similar position, so their understanding of finance can be elevated and they can hit the next level of financial success in their life.
+Fans of the Dentists Who Invest podcast.
+If you feel like there was one particular episode in the back catalog in the anthology of Dentists Who Invest podcast episodes that really, really really was massively valuable to you, feel free to share that with a fellow dental colleague who’s in a similar position, so their understanding of finance can be elevated and they can hit the next level of financial success in their life.
 Also, as well as that, if you could take two seconds to rate and review this podcast, it would mean the world.
 To me, what that would mean is that it drives this podcast further in terms of reach so that more dentists across the world can be able to benefit from the knowledge contained therein.
 Welcome, welcome to the Dennis who Invest podcast.
 Good afternoon everyone.
-Welcome back to another episode of Dennis who Invest, episode number 21 of the podcast.
+Welcome back to another episode of Dentists Who Invest, episode number 21 of the podcast.
 Thanks for everybody who’s listened to it so far.
 I can’t believe that it’s lasted as long as it has.
 Every day seems a blessing to me and I just really love doing it, so I’m really thrilled to be able to present it to everybody.
 I’m glad that everybody’s having found in so much value.
 Hopefully many more episodes to come.
 Today we have another guest on the theme or topic of Hoises.
 She is someone who was recommended to me by Harry Singh, a man who’s definitely in the know when it comes to Hoises, so I think any recommendations of his definitely speaks highly as a credential or on your CV in terms of the level of standard that these individuals must be at, because Harry, of course, he has been doing Hoises for a long time and he really knows his stuff.
 We are very privileged to have her here today.
 She is a mortgage advisor, but she also specialises on dentists.
 I hope I’ve described you accurately there, sarah.
 Her full name is Sarah Grace.
 Welcome to the show.

 Sarah: